 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-- 3 Years – 280 UCAS Tariff points for 2016/17 entry or 112 UCAS Tariff points for 2017/18 entry.
-An A Level at minimum grade C (or equivalent) in Mathematics or a related subject is required, plus GCSE English Language and Mathematics at grade C or above (or equivalent);
+- 3 Year Route – 112 UCAS Tariff points on the new UCAS Tariff.
+An A Level at minimum grade C (or equivalent) in Mathematics or a related subject is required, plus GCSE English Language and Mathematics at Grade C or Grade 4 or above (or equivalent);

 - 2 Year Route – relevant HND/HNC or Part1 (120 credits at Level 4) of a degree programme, plus GCSE English Language and Mathematics at Grade C or Grade 4 or above (or equivalent).
 Evidence of secondary school experience is recommended.